RED BEANS ET RIZ AVEC SAUCISSE POLONAISE (Red Beans and Rice with Polish sausage)

 Her (Our) Red Beans And Rice Highlights

 - Replace Andouille Sausage with Kielbasa (aka.
 Polish Sausage) for a big boost in flavor.

-- Kick up the spiciness with “secret” peppers and seasonings
+- Kick up the spiciness with “secret” peppers and seasonings.

 - Use white rice and not fancy white-rice substitutes

-- Real French Bread as a side is best, but Cuban Bread is also okay
+- Real French Bread as a side is best, but Cuban Bread is also okay as a substitute.

-- A garlic spread is best for the bread when toasted
+- A garlic spread is best for the bread when toasted.

-- Flavor your plate with lots of Cayenne Pepper
+- Flavor your plate with lots of Cayenne Pepper.

-If you play around with spices, do so in a separate small amounts.
+If you play around with spices, do so in separate small amounts.
 This way you won’t ruin the whole batch.
 If you come up with your own perfect concoction, it will become your secret blend.